freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - You previously used `chmod +x questionnaire.sh`
 - Type `chmod +x countdown.sh` in the terminal and press enter
 - Make sure you are in the `project` folder first
-- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 400. Add shebang